The Meatpacking Industry in Rural America During the COVID-19 Pandemic

 Even before the outbreak of COVID-19, the 49 rural meatpacking-dependent counties were facing a comparatively high prevalence of poverty.
 ERS defines high-poverty counties as those with poverty rates of 20 percent or higher, using the 2014–18 five-year estimates of the American Community Survey.
 Using this definition, 34.7 percent of these meatpacking-dependent counties were defined as high-poverty counties, compared with 26.2 percent in all other rural counties in the country.

-The two-week moving average number of cases rose in meatpacking-dependent counties through the remainder of April, reaching a peak of 315 cases per 100,000 by the end of the month.
+The two-week moving average number of new daily cases rose in meatpacking-dependent counties through the remainder of April, reaching a peak of nearly 50 cases per 100,000 by the end of the month.
 This two-week moving average was more than 10 times the prevalence seen in other rural counties.
-Even though cases in meatpacking-dependent counties started to decline in the month of May, they remained significantly higher compared to other rural counties, falling to just under seven times the number of average weekly cases by the end of May.
+Even though cases in meatpacking-dependent counties started to decline in the month of May, they remained significantly higher compared to other rural counties, falling to just under seven times the number of average daily cases by the end of May.

 Partial plant closures and increased social distancing protocols were implemented at meatpacking plants across the country starting in late April and early June.
-These preventative measures appear to have impacted infection rates, as June saw the beginning of a sharp reduction in the number of cases per 100,000 for these meatpacking-dependent counties.
-Meatpacking-dependent counties currently have 1.25 times the two-week moving average number of cases per 100,000 compared to other rural counties.
+These preventative measures appear to have impacted infection rates, as June saw the beginning of a sharp reduction in the number of new cases per 100,000 for these meatpacking-dependent counties.
+Both meatpacking-dependent and other rural counties saw modest declines in the two-week moving average number of new daily cases per 100,000 through mid-September.
+Since September 15, 2020, all rural counties have seen a surge in average new cases per 100,000.
+This surge in rural new cases does not appear to be driven by new outbreaks in the meatpacking industry, as meatpacking-dependent counties have maintained an almost identical pattern to other rural counties for four straight months.
+There was even some convergence toward the end of October, with meatpacking-dependent counties now maintaining around 1.10 times the two-week moving average number of new daily cases per 100,000 compared to other rural counties.

 Explore USDA Coronavirus resources for meat processors.